 If you need to eat late, choose lighter options.
 Going to bed hungry can also disrupt sleep, so find the balance that works for you.

-Alcohol: While alcohol might make you feel sleepy initially, it significantly disrupts sleep quality.
-Research shows that alcohol:
+Alcohol: While alcohol might make you feel sleepy at first, it messes with your sleep quality significantly.
+Alcohol:

 - Reduces REM sleep (important for memory and learning)